 But what exactly does the YRC do?

-    Additionally the resources of the YRC can be utilized to help young organizers finance their own STRUCTURES-related workshops and events.
+The short answer is that we give young, motivated scientists the necessary support to realize their own projects.
+This ranges from travel funds covering the expenses to participate in conferences and workshops around the globe to the organization of seminars and talks.
+Additionally, the resources of the YRC can be utilized to help young organizers finance their own STRUCTURES-related workshops and events.
 The YRC also takes part in the STEPS mentoring program, designed to promote the exchange between scientists at different stages - and especially at the beginning - of their career.

 For further information check out our FAQ section or contact us directly via e-mail to structuresyrc(at)thphys.uni-heidelberg.de

 What are the benefits of becoming a YRC member?

 As a member of the YRC you will always be up to date about activities that take place within STRUCTURES.
 You can also apply for travel grants in order to get financial support to go to conferences, summer/winter schools and other scientific journeys.
 Additionally the YRC is offering financial support to any member or group of members who wish to organize events on their own.

 I would like to become more active in the YRC.

 We are always happy to welcome new active members!
 We have regular meetings in the brand new STRUCTURES offices in Mathematikon.
 If you want to join us, drop a mail at structuresyrc(at)thphys.uni-heidelberg.de.
 Events like brainstorming sessions will be announced via our internal mailing list.

 I am a student and my supervisor is part of STRUCTURES.
 Does this mean that I am automatically part of the YRC?